 Acknowledgements.
 Funding from the Swiss Mobiliar supported the completion of this research.
-We thank the Swiss Mobiliar in general and the natural hazards group in particular for acquiring and compiling the flood hazard maps as well as providing claim records.
-Furthermore, we would like to thank the public insurance companies for buildings of the cantons Aargau, Basel-Landschaft, Basel-Stadt, Fribourg, Glarus, Grisons, Jura, Lucerne, Neuchâtel, Nidwalden, St Gall, Solothurn, Vaud and Zug for providing claim records and supporting us during the
+We thank the Swiss Mobiliar in general and the natural hazards group in particular for acquiring and compiling the flood hazard maps and providing claim records.
+Furthermore, we would like to thank the public insurance companies for buildings of the cantons Aargau, Basel-Landschaft, Basel-Stadt, Fribourg, Glarus, Grisons, Jura, Lucerne, Neuchâtel, Nidwalden, St Gall, Solothurn, Vaud and Zug for providing claim records and supporting us during the data harmonization process.

-10 Grisons, Jura, Lucerne, Neuchâtel, Nidwalden, St Gall, Solothurn, Vaud and Zug for providing claim records and supporting us during the data harmonization process.
 Also, we would like to thank the Federal Office of Topography for providing the corresponding spatial data and the canton of Lucerne for providing the overland flow map.
-Last but not least, we thank Markus Mosimann for his support harmonizing the insurance data, Veronika Röthlisberger for the joint effort to collect and harmonize the insurance data in the first place, in addition to her support for the estimation of the buildings' values and, generally, we thank her and Andreas Zischg for the many valuable inputs.
+Last but not least, we thank Markus Mosimann for his support harmonizing the insurance data, Veronika Röhlisberger for the joint effort to collect and harmonize the insurance data in the first place, in addition to her support for the estimation of the buildings' values, and, generally, we thank her and Andreas Zischg for the many valuable inputs.